-In cases involving an active police investigation, if the Vice President, Student Success in consultation with the Title IX Coordinator determines that Notice to the Student may interfere with the criminal investigation, the Vice President, Student Success may delay Notice to the Student for a reasonable period of time, for example when the investigation involves the safety of a member of the campus community.
+In cases involving an active police investigation, if the Dean of Student Success in consultation with the Title IX Coordinator determines that Notice to the Student may interfere with the criminal investigation, the Dean of Student Success may delay Notice to the Student for a reasonable period of time, for example when the investigation involves the safety of a member of the campus community.

-Meeting(s) with the Vice President, Student Success
+Meeting(s) with the Dean of Student Success

-Meeting with the Vice President, Student Success provides the Student an opportunity to resolve the matter.
-At the initial meeting with the Student, the Vice President, Student Success will:
+Meeting with the Dean of Student Success provides the Student an opportunity to resolve the matter.
+At the initial meeting with the Student, the Dean of Student Success will:

 - 1. Ensure that the Student has been provided information on how to access this policy; - 2.
-Discuss confidentiality; inform the Student that the content of this and all subsequent communication with the Office regarding information not relevant to the case will, insofar as allowed by law, be treated confidentially, unless such confidentiality is waived by the Student; and that information relevant to the case may be divulged to those who have a legitimate educational interest, including but not limited to the Student Conduct Committee; Confidential in this context is different from the "Confidential Reporting" of Title IX violations as defined in the Resource Guide for Students on Sexual Misconduct: Campus Policies, Procedures, and Victim Services. - 3.
-Describe to the Respondent (Accused Student) the nature of the conduct in question, and the College policy(s) and/or campus regulation(s) allegedly violated, hear the Student's response to such allegations, and counsel the Student as appropriate; and - 4.
-Provide the Student with information about the right to inspect all documents relevant to the case which are in the possession of the Vice President, Student Success' Office; (Note: all documents will be redacted to comply with state and federal laws and regulations and College policies.) - 5.
+Discuss confidentiality; inform the Student that the content of this and all subsequent communication with the Office regarding information not relevant to the case will, insofar as allowed by law, be treated confidentially, unless such confidentiality is waived by the Student; and that information relevant to the case may be divulged to those who have a legitimate educational interest, including but not limited to the Student Conduct Committee; Confidential in this context is different from the "Confidential Reporting" of Title IX violations as defined in the Resource Guide for Students on Sexual Misconduct: Campus Policies, Procedures, and Victim Services. - Describe to the Respondent (Accused Student) the nature of the conduct in question, and the College policy(s) and/or campus regulation(s) allegedly violated, hear the Student's response to such allegations, and counsel the Student as appropriate; and - 4.
+Provide the Student with information about the right to inspect all documents relevant to the case which are in the possession of the Dean of Student Success office; (Note: all documents will be redacted to comply with state and federal laws and regulations and College policies.) - 5.
 Provide the Student with copies of the documents relevant to the case, at the Student's written request.
-(Note: all documents will be redacted to comply with state and federal laws and regulations and College policies.)

-6. If a student believes that they will require a reasonable accommodation to assist in meeting with the Vice President, Student Success, the student must contact and register with the Student Access Services.
-Student Access Services will provide the Vice President, Student Success with recommended accommodations.
-The Vice President, Student Success will either provide the recommended accommodation or work directly with Student Access Services to discuss alternatives to the recommended accommodation.
+(Note: all documents will be redacted to comply with state and federal laws and regulations and College policies.) - 6.
+If a student believes that they will require a reasonable accommodation to assist in meeting with the Dean of Student Success, the student must contact and register with the Student Access Services.
+Student Access Services will provide the Dean of Student Success with recommended accommodations.
+The Dean of Student Success will either provide the recommended accommodation or work directly with Student Access Services to discuss alternatives to the recommended accommodation.

-Decisions in Absentia: If a Student fails to participate in the disciplinary process or has withdrawn from the College while subject to pending disciplinary action, the Dean Vice President, Student Success may move forward to resolve the matter without the Student's participation.
+Decisions in Absentia: If a Student fails to participate in the disciplinary process or has withdrawn from the College while subject to pending disciplinary action, the Dean of Student Success may move forward to resolve the matter without the Student's participation.

-Resolution by the Title IX Coordinator: At the conclusion of the investigation, the Title IX Coordinator or Vice President, Student Success may take one of several actions listed below.
-Additionally, the Reporting Party and the Respondent will receive written notification of the outcome and any disciplinary action by the College from the Vice President, Student Success' Office, in accordance with the Privacy provisions in BP5500 - adopted 9/11/2018; BP3433 - adopted 8/12/2020; and BP3540 - revised 8/12/2020.
+Resolution by the Title IX Coordinator: At the conclusion of the investigation, the Title IX Coordinator may take one of several actions listed below.
+Additionally, the Reporting Party and the Respondent will receive written notification of the outcome and any disciplinary action by the College from the Title IX Coordinator, in accordance with the Privacy provisions in BP5500 - adopted 9/11/2018; BP3433 - adopted 8/12/2020; and BP3540 - revised 8/12/2020.

-Letter of Admonition: The Vice President, Student Success may provide Notice to a Student that their alleged behavior may have violated College policy or campus regulations and that, if repeated, such behavior may be subject to the disciplinary process.
+Letter of Admonition: The Dean of Student Success may provide Notice to a Student that their alleged behavior may have violated College policy or campus regulations and that, if repeated, such behavior may be subject to the disciplinary process.